 16. Nightingale College

-Nightingale College offers a 20-month ADN program (Associate Degree in Nursing) that is recognized as one of Utah’s best associate degree in nursing programs.
-Nightingale College offers a blended hybrid delivery of its best ADN programs.
-Degree candidates enrolled in Nightingale’s associate nursing degree program receive online didactic instruction but also receive hands-on experiential learning opportunities, including supervised clinical rotations in healthcare facilities.
-Classes include human anatomy and physiology (with labs), introduction to psychology, statistics for health care professionals, pathophysiology, nutrition, and microbiology, among others.
+Nightingale College offers a 20-month ADN that is one of Utah’s best associate degree in nursing programs.
+Additionally, the school has a blended hybrid delivery of its ADN program.
+Degree candidates receive online didactic instruction but also receive hands-on experiential learning opportunities.
+They include supervised clinical rotations in healthcare facilities.
+Additionally, classes include human anatomy and physiology (with labs), introduction to psychology, statistics for health care professionals, pathophysiology, nutrition, and also microbiology.

 Nightingale College (Nightingale) was established as a for-profit higher learning institution in 2010.
-The college’s campus is home to approximately 850 health care students.
-Nightingale College offers students an impressive 8 to 1 student to faculty ratio.
+The college’s campus is home to approximately 850 health care students and offers students an impressive 8:1 student to faculty ratio.

-Highlight: Nightingale College offers advanced placement for qualified licensed practical nursing professionals.
+Highlight: Nightingale offers advanced placement for qualified licensed practical nursing professionals.

 17. Minnesota West Community & Technical College

 Minnesota West Community & Technical College offers an Associate of Science degree in Nursing that is among the best associate degree in nursing programs in the state.
 The MWCTC best ADN programs require applicants to already hold an unencumbered Licensed Practical Nursing licensee.
 Degree candidates enrolled in Minnesota West Community & Technical College must finish 64-semester credits in classes that include patient-centered care, health promotion, acute care clinical, skills lab, and principles of professional nursing, to name a few.

 Minnesota West Community & Technical College was established in 1997 by a merger of four schools.
 The college maintains campuses in Worthington, Canby, Jackson, Pipestone, and Granite Falls.

-Highlight: The oldest of the four schools that merged to created Minnesota West Community & Technical College date back nearly three-quarters of a century.
+Highlight: The oldest of the four schools that merged to create Minnesota West Community & Technical College dates back nearly three-quarters of a century.